papiodesu/leptos_book/src/view/06_control_flow.md

 }
 ```

-An "if」 expression returns its value, and a 「&str」 implements 「IntoView", so a
+An "if" expression returns its value, and a "&str" implements "IntoView", so a
-"Fn() -> &str」 implements 「IntoView", so this... just works!
+"Fn() -> &str" implements "IntoView", so this... just works!

 ### "Option<T>"